-Our family guide to visiting Hamburg with kids, packed with information on what to see, where to stay and how to get around Germany’s second largest city.
+Our family guide to visiting Hamburg with kids, packed with information on what to see, where to stay and how to get around Germany’s second-largest city – Updated 2020

-This is our guide to show you why and how you should visit Hamburg with kids.
+This is our guide to show you why and we believe you will love visiting Hamburg with kids!

 Planning a city break with kids in tow?
 You may also like our recommendations:

 - Fun facts about Hamburg for kids (and not only!)